 5) You can be under the tyranny of a facilitator

-When you have a facilitator at the front of the room in front of a flipchart, I can tell you exactly how many people in the room are fully engaged, fully participating and enjoying themselves.
+When you have a facilitator in front of a flipchart, I can tell you exactly how many people in the room are fully engaged, fully participating and enjoying themselves.
 One.
 The facilitator.

 If there is only one person coming up with ideas then the brainstorming session is a colossal waste of everyone else’s time and energy.